yougotwill/super-rentals/NOTES.md

 -   The parent route template will always be displayed as we browse down the different child routes

--   this allows us to ad things like common instructions, navigation, footer or sidebars
+-   this allows us to add things like common instructions, navigation, footer or sidebars

 -   `ember g route rentals/index` - creates a nested route index with parent rentals